tkem/mopidy-podcast/docs/config.rst

 Configuration Values
 ------------------------------------------------------------------------

+.. confval:: podcast/enabled

+   Whether this extension should be enabled or not.

 .. confval:: podcast/browse_root

    A local path or URL pointing to an OPML syndication feed to use as